ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Minor fix: Prevents fatal errors from `relevanssi_strip_all_tags()`.

 == Upgrade notice ==
+= 4.18.4 =
+* No more searching in RSS feeds, new filter hook.

 = 4.18.3 =
 * Better ACF field controls, bug fixes.